-Evidential Criteria / KPIs Yes/No Is there an indication of municipal relations with key stakeholders such as traditional leadership, business sector, non-governmental and community based organizations, academic and research institutions?
-Yes Is there any indication of audit, corruption, and risk management, Audit Findings, Availability and Functionality of MPAC, Council Committee, Supply Chain Committee communication challenges within the municipality?
-Yes Is there evidence showing: Special focus to promote people with disabilities, women and youth?
-Gender equity promoted for access to economic opportunities?
-Yes Are Ward Committees established and Community Development Workers (CDWs') appointed to serve as conduits between the municipality and the community?
-Yes Are the "good governance and public participation" (strategic) objectives of the municipality articulated?
-Are there strategies for: Promoting good governance in the municipality; Promoting effective communication and public participation in the municipality; Promoting the needs of special groups (women, the disabled and youth) Yes Is there an indication of governance and public participation programmes / projects with: - targets and indicators; - timing; - cost and budget, and - Implementing agent(s)?
-Does the municipality have the following: Yes Community participation strategy Yes Internal Audit Committee Function Yes Complaints Management System Yes Risk Management Strategy Yes
+Evidential Criteria / KPIs Yes/No Is there an indication of municipal relations with key stakeholders such as Yes traditional leadership, business sector, non-governmental and community based organizations, academic and research institutions?
+Is there any indication of audit, corruption, and risk management, Audit Findings, Availability and Functionality of MPAC, Council Committee, Supply Yes Chain Committee communication challenges within the municipality?
+100 Is there evidence showing: Special focus to promote people with disabilities, women and youth?
+Yes Gender equity promoted for access to economic opportunities?
+Are Ward Committees established and Community Development Workers (CDWs') appointed to serve as conduits between the municipality and the Yes community?
+163 Are the "good governance and public participation" (strategic) objectives of the municipality articulated?
+Are there strategies for: Yes Promoting good governance in the municipality; Promoting effective communication and public participation in the municipality; Promoting the needs of special groups (women, the disabled and youth) Is there an indication of governance and public participation programmes / Yes projects with: - targets and indicators; - timing; cost and budget, andImplementing agent(s)?
+Does the municipality have the following: Community participation strategy Yes Internal Audit Committee Function Yes Complaints Management System Yes Risk Management Strategy Yes

-Evidential Criteria / KPIs Yes/No

-Anti-Corruption Strategy Yes

-Are there indications of corrective steps for Audit finding or reports with Yes

-matters of emphasis?

-KPA 5: Financial Viability

-Does the status quo analysis reflect the following with regard to financial

-viability:
+Evidential Criteria / KPIs Yes/No Anti-Corruption Strategy Yes Are there indications of corrective steps for Audit finding or reports with matters of emphasis?
+Yes KPA 5: Financial Viability Does the status quo analysis reflect the following with regard to financial viability: Yes Revenue management and credit controlIndication of national and provincial allocations Yes Rates/Tariff Policy Cash Flow management Yes Indigent Policy Yes Banking and Investment PolicySupply Chain Management Yes Tariff PolicyInventory and Asset Management Yes Yes Are the "financial" (strategic) objectives of the municipality articulated?
+Are there strategies for promoting proper financial management in the municipality?
+Yes Is there an indication of financial programmes / projects with: targets and indicators;timing; Yes - cost and budget, and - Implementing agent(s)?
+Does the municipality have an: Yes - MTEF Allocations 5 Year Financial PlanTariff policies Rates and Taxes policiesSupply chain management policies Are the powers and functions of the municipality indicated?
 Yes

-Revenue management and credit control Yes

-Indication of national and provincial allocations Pates (Tariff, Policy) Vaa

-Rates/Tariff PolicyCash Flow management Yes

-Indigent Policy Yes

-Banking and Investment Policy Yes

-Supply Chain Management

-Tariff Policy Yes

-Inventory and Asset Management Yes

-Are the "financial" (strategic) objectives of the municipality articulated?

-Are there strategies for promoting proper financial management in the Yes

-municipality?

-Le thought in direction of financial and annual and a visible

-Is there an indication of financial programmes / projects with:

-- targets and indicators; Yes

-- timing;

-- cost and budget, and

-- Implementing agent(s)?
-Does the municipality have an: Yes

-Does the municipality have an.
-162

-- MTEF Allocations

-- 5 Year Financial Plan

-- Tariff policies

-Rates and Taxes policies Supply chain management policies

-Are the powers and functions of the municipality indicated?
-Yes

-· · · · · · · · · · · · · · · · · · ·

 Evidential Criteria / KPIs Yes/No Is there an indication of an approved organizational structure of the municipality?
-Yes Does the analysis provide an indication of whether the organogram is Yes aligned to the powers and functions of the municipality?
-Are there any employment equity challenges outlined?
+Yes Does the analysis provide an indication of whether the organogram is aligned to the powers and functions of the municipality?
+Yes Are there any employment equity challenges outlined?
 Yes Are the skills needs of the municipality articulated?
 Is the vacancy rate within the municipality outlined?
 Are the municipal transformation and organizational development strategic objectives of the municipality articulated?
-Is there an indication of municipal transformation and organisation development programmes / projects with: - targets and indicators; - timing; cost and budget, andImplementing agent(s)?
+Is there an indication of municipal transformation and organisation development programmes / projects with: targets and indicators; timing; cost and budget, and Implementing agent(s)?
 Is there a link (relation or logical sequencing) between the strategies and the projects?
 Does the municipality have an Institutional Plan?
 Yes Is there a Workplace Skills Plan?
 Yes Does Municipality have an Employment Equity Plan?
 Yes